maxmruiz/JS-quiz/README.md

 ![Screenshot of page once the quiz ends where you are shown your score with the option of looking at high scores, saving your score, or trying again.](./assets/images/SC-3.png)

 ## Link
-Wanna test out your JavaScript knowledge, [test it out here].
+Wanna test out your JavaScript knowledge, [test it out here](https://maxmruiz.github.io/JS-quiz/).